 - Air-tight container, such as a glass jar

 Refrigerate in an air-tight container, preferably a glass jar, for about a week but up to 10 days.
-I typically do a “sniff test” every time I serve it, just to be sure.
-As it is made from whole foods and does not contain preservatives, homemade ranch dressing doesn’t last anywhere near as long as the store-bought stuff, but it is a lot healthier.
+I typically do a "sniff test" every time I serve it, just to be sure.
+As it is made from whole foods and does not contain preservatives, homemade ranch dressing doesn't last anywhere near as long as the store-bought stuff, but it is a lot healthier.
 Be sure to shake the jar or stir well before reserving as it will separate.
-Serve on your favourite salads (such as my addictive Low FODMAP Air Fryer Buffalo Chicken Tenders Salad, Low FODMAP Taco Salad, or Low FODMAP Summer Detox Salad) or as a dip for veggies, french fries, or basically anything yummy you’d like to taste even yummier.
+Serve on your favourite salads (such as my addictive Low FODMAP Air Fryer Buffalo Chicken Tenders Salad, Low FODMAP Taco Salad, or Low FODMAP Summer Detox Salad) or as a dip for veggies, french fries, chicken tenders, chicken wings, or basically anything yummy you'd like to taste even yummier.
 The sky is the limit when it comes to eating ranch dressing!

-- 2 tbsp scallions, green parts only, finely-chopped*
+- 2 tablespoons scallions, green parts only, finely-chopped*

-- In a small bowl, add mayo, garlic-infused olive oil, lemon juice, scallions, parsley, fresh dill, salt and pepper and whisk to combine.
+- In a small bowl, add dairy-free mayo, garlic-infused olive oil, lemon juice, scallions, parsley, fresh dill, salt, and pepper and whisk to combine.

-- Add 1-4 tbsp almond milk to the mixture depending on your desired thickness.
+- Add 1-4 tablespoons almond milk to the mixture depending on your desired thickness.

 - Refrigerate in an air-tight container (a glass jar is ideal) for 7-10 days.
 Shake or stir well before reserving.

-- Serve on your favorite salads (like my Low FODMAP Taco Salad, Low FODMAP Summer Detox Salad, or Low FODMAP Air Fryer Buffalo Chicken Tenders Salad) or as a dip for veggies, french fries, chicken tenders, and more!
+- Serve on your favorite salads (like my Low FODMAP Taco Salad, Low FODMAP Summer Detox Salad, or Low FODMAP Air Fryer Buffalo Chicken Tenders Salad) or as a dip for veggies, french fries, chicken tenders, chicken wings, and more!

-*If you do not have issues with FODMAPs, you can use ½ tsp garlic powder and ½ tsp onion powder in place of the garlic-infused olive oil and scallions.
-If you omit the scallions, you may want to increase the lemon juice by ½ tbsp.
+- Garlic oil: If you do not have issues with FODMAPs, you can use ½ teaspoon garlic powder and ½ teaspoon onion powder in place of the garlic-infused olive oil and scallions.
+If you omit the scallions, you may want to increase the lemon juice by ½ tablespoon.

-Please note: the ranch dressing pictured is 1 ½ batches of the recipe.
+- Please note: the ranch dressing pictured is 1 ½ batches of the recipe.
 One batch made the jar about two-thirds full.
 One batch of this low FODMAP ranch dressing recipe makes about 1 ½ cups of dressing.